Skip to Main Content

 Content expertise

-The Cochrane Handbook (2022) recommends that content expertise not be too narrow, suggesting that teams should consist of members from more than one discipline in order to incorporate all relevant perspectives.
+• The Cochrane Handbook recommends that teams should consist of members from more than one discipline in order to incorporate relevant perspectives.

 Methodological expertise

-The Cochrane Handbook (2022) states that review authors should work closely, from the start of the protocol, with an experienced medical/healthcare librarian or information specialist.
+• The Cochrane Handbook states that review authors should work closely, from the start of the protocol, with an experienced medical librarian.

 Statistical expertise